-Since it was launched in 2003, the Net Promoter Score (NPS) has been a sensation in consumer research.
-As a metric based on a single question, some have claimed it to be an ultimate indicator, although doubts have been raised about its efficacy.
-In 2016, more than two thirds of the USA’s fortune 1000 companies used it.
+Since it was first widely publicized in 2003, the Net Promoter Score (NPS) has been a sensation in consumer research.
+As a customer metric based on a single question, some claimed it to be an ultimate indicator, although doubts have been raised about its singular status.
+In 2016, more than two-thirds of the USA’s fortune 1000 companies used it.

-    So sure, we support the use of well-crafted questions like these.
+So yes, we support the use of well-crafted questions like these.
 We just don’t recommend it as the only question to ask.

 Get the best employee engagement survey questions with Culture Amp

 Studies have shown that other single-item measures might be just as good as the NPS method.
 In some cases, similar tools may actually produce better results.

 In general, research shows that well-constructed multiple-item indicators (where you average or sum multiple questions) are more statistically reliable and tend to predict other things more reliably than single-question metrics.
 There are many employee engagement indexes that do just that.

 We’re always keen to test things out using our own data and over the years we have tested an eNPS-type score against our multi-item indicators on a number of occasions.

 In one example we conducted research with a customer who had around 500 people use a 0-10 eNPS question as well as our 5-point eNPS (recommend) question.
 The results were close to the same with a correlation of .91 and the 0-10 and 5-point eNPS scores both indicating a 37 NPS (decimals apart at 36.6 and 36.7 in this case).
 Here’s what the data looks like.